goncharov-vlad/SOLID/O/README.md

     break
 ```

-to use like:
+to use like

 ```js
 transmitter.transfer(`(~_~)`, 'newProtocol')
 ```

 Code of method `Transmitter::transfer()` has to be changed by introducing new conditions for each added `Protocol`,
 which means `Transmitter` is not closed for modification.
-This is a violation of the principle.
+This is a violation of the principle

 ### What should be done with code to follow the principle ?

-Given example is very easy, there are many ways to make it follow the principle.
-For example: class extending, passing
+Given example is very easy, there are many ways to make it follows the principle like class extending, passing
-entity to the method params instead of string, dependency injection.
+the entity to the method params instead of the string, dependency injection.
 I have chosen the last one.
 By this `Transmitter`
 should have `_protocol` property which stores specific `Protocol`
-and setter `Transmitter::set protocol()` for that.
+and setter `Transmitter::set protocol()` for that

-###### Refactored code to make it follow the principle:
+###### Refactored code to make it follow the principle

 ```js
 class Transmitter {